katafuchix/ruby_fcm_send_sample/README.md

 4. Check "Provide new private key"> Specify json file for file
 5. Do not check "Enable delegation for the entire G Suite domain"
 6. Save the json file because it will be dropped when you create it (Note that this file can never be dropped)

+- send_by_Firebase_Admin_SDK.rb

+## send by Cloud Messaging Server Key
+1. Go to the management screen like the Google API console with Firebase console site> Gear> Cloud Messaging.
+2. Copy Server Key Value(Token).

+- send_by_cloud_message_serverkey.rb